nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Restitution

 To file a breach of contract claim in Nebraska, interested parties must submit filled forms to the small claims court or the district court in the county where either the non-breaching or the breaching party resides.
 In some cases, it is possible to settle a breach of contract claims through mediation or other out-of-court mediation processes.
 However, where it is not possible to settle a breach of contract claims outside the court, the case must proceed to trial.
-Since the burden of proof is on the non-breaching party, the party must provide sufficient evidence to validate the claim.
+Since the burden of proof is on the non-breaching party, evidence is typically required to validate the claim.

 What Defenses Can Be Used Against a Breach of Contract Claim in Nebraska?